 It sometimes pays to let fresh eyes go over page elements and page information to ensure that customer-focus is maintained as an integral part of your overall quality management process.

-When the relevant information is easy to navigate and easy to find, your customer satisfaction will increase, and so too your sales.
+When the relevant information is easy to navigate and easy to find, your customer satisfaction and loyalty will increase, and so too your sales.

 3. Always Follow Up